 When Is It a Good Time to Refinance?When Is It a Good Time to Refinance?

 The last few years saw interest rates fall to record lows.
 However, they’re now on the rise again.
 According to Freddie Mac, as of this writing (28 May 2021), a 30-year fixed-rate mortgage sits at 2.95%.
 Knowing whether you should wait to see if they drop again or refinance before they spiral even higher can be challenging.
 This is a personal question that each homeowner will have to wrestle with.
 As a rule of thumb, refinance is probably a good idea if the numbers look reasonable.

 What it comes down to is how much you stand to save.
 If interest rates have dropped enough, they could reduce your monthly mortgage payments by $50-100, an excellent reason to refinance.
 For a 30-year conventional loan, savings like that can add up.

 Should You Refinance with Your Current Lender or find a New One?Should You Refinance with Your Current Lender or find a New One?

 Even if you choose to refinance with your current lender, researching what else is out there can help you negotiate for a lower interest rate.
 Mention a competing lender’s better rate, and your current lender may try to match or beat it to keep your business.
-If you do go with your current lender, make sure you read the fine print to understand if the new loan comes with points.
+If you go with your current lender, read the fine print to understand if the new loan comes with points.
 These are prepaid fees that are used to get a lower interest rate.
 One mortgage point typically equals 1% of the loan amount and can reduce your interest rate by 0.25%.

 Final ThoughtsFinal Thoughts